PIYUSH9090/Docker/ReadME.md

 ReadME.md

+First we should add  folder "MarkedImages" before start all the things.Other all the things same as single photo input.

-After importing the OS library faced an error in running the program, so i fixed it by change the requirements.txt.
+After importing the OS library faced an error in running the program, so i fixed it by change the requirements.txt file.

 Specified the version of opencv-python so that it does not download the latest version opencv-python==4.4.0.44